ofekshmu/BankDashBoard/README.md

 ### Personal infomation

 local repor contains personal information such as bank account and other numbers to validate when reading the xls files. these files will not appear in this repo

+# Notes

+* Create a log class
+* insert statistics to file table